vipulDessai/game-development-notes/substance-designer/nodes-substance-designer.md

 ## flood fill to gradient

-allows to control the gradient of each item seperated using `flood fill`
+allows to control the gradient's rotation or direction of each item seperated using `flood fill`

 - <img src="./images/nodes/flood-fill-gradient.gif">